beaker-project/beaker/documentation/user-guide/systems.rst

       -  Will search through only Systems that the currently logged in user has permission to reserve and are currently free.

+   -  *Removed*

+      -  Will search through only Systems that have been removed.

 .. figure:: system_menu.png
    :width: 100%